8 Best Florida Springs for Scuba Diving (From a Local Diver)

 Ginnie Ballroom

-• Devil’s Eye: you’ll come across a circular opening that’s about 20 feet wide and just as deep.
-Nestled at the bottom is a small cavern, adorned with natural features.
-If you’re a certified diver, you can enter the cavern and explore as much as the sunlight lets you see in there.
-Just remember to stick with the light and dive within your limits.
+Devil’s Eye: A circular opening about 20 feet wide and just as deep.
+At the bottom, there’s a small cavern with natural features worth exploring.
+If you’re certified, you can go inside, but stick with the light and dive within your limits.

-• Devil’s Ear: the entrance to this one is like a mini-canyon.
-At the bottom, the water is shooting out from the cave with force.
-The water in this spot is usually crystal clear but can have a layer of darker water sitting on top (river tannins).
-It’s super cool because you can dive under that layer and look up, and it’s like the sun and trees are putting on a light show through this natural, tinted filter.
+Devil’s Ear: The entrance feels like a mini-canyon.
+At the bottom, water shoots out from the cave with serious force.
+The water is usually crystal clear but sometimes has a layer of darker river tannins sitting on top.
+Here’s the cool part: you can dive under that layer and look up.
+It’s like the sun and trees are putting on a light show through this natural, tinted filter.
+Wild.

 me scuba diving at the ginnie ballroom and holding the flashlight